eecavanna/sentry-slack-webhook-proxy/README.md

 > You can press `q` to shut down the local development server.

+### Details

 We use [Wrangler](https://developers.cloudflare.com/workers/wrangler) to handle deployment to Cloudflare Workers.
 You can run it via: `$ npx wrangler`.

+We stored the Slack incoming webhook URL as a worker-level secret on Cloudflare, by running: `$ npx wrangler secret put SENTRY_SLACK_INCOMING_WEBHOOK_URL` (and entering the URL when prompted)

 ## Testing